TardisCh/NightNet/README.md

 ## Citation

-If you use NightNet in your research, please cite it as follows:
+If NightNet is used in your research, or if this dataset, code, or related materials contribute to your work, please cite our paper as follows:

 ```bibtex
 @article{cheng2026mvnl,